Onesso/Rent-Right-ui/README.md

 So this logic is written where we have received the currentUser from AuthContext.
 THE PROFILEPAGE!!!

+### Alternatively

+We can protect our routes by the use of our layout, the layout works by rendering two divs one Rendering the <navBar/> and two the <outlet /> which is the rest of the pages.
+Now we are creating another Layout named: RequiredAuth where we will provide the AuthContext (currentUser) which is used conditionally to only render pages that require authentification.

+NOTE: in the Layout code we'll be exporting two funtion Layout hence it wont be default.

+After creating the new RequiredAuth layout we will import it to the App.js where it will be rendered.

 # STATIC {ABOUT US AND CONTACT PAGE}

 ## Building the Contact us page